Product Documentation

 6. Edit the ifcfg-eth0 or ifcfg-em1 file with a text editor and modify the GATEWAY, IPADDR, and NETMASK variables with values corresponding to the new TCP/IP address.
 Save the file.

-7. On all other SAKA servers in the cluster, update the firewall /etc/sysconfig/iptables and update the IP Address in the configuration to match the new IP Address.
+7. On all other SAKA servers in the cluster, update the firewall.
+Appliances running firewalld should edit the /etc/firewalld/zones/public.xml file and appliances running iptables should edit the /etc/sysconfig/iptables file.
+Update the IP Address in the configuration to match the new IP Address.
 When finished, restart the firewall to persist the changes: